ptjuandi/workshop-infrastructure/README.md

 ## Securing the Mesh (mTLS)

-For the next step we'll implement the secure comunication between services in the mesh using mTLS After seting up Istio the same way that it's explained in the previous step and activating the proxy injection:
+For the next step we'll force the secure comunication between services in the mesh using mTLS.

+After seting up Istio the same way that was explained in the previous step and activating the proxy injection:

 - Install Istio as in the previous steps